new92/InstaTools/IsVer/README.md

 # 🛑 UNSTABLE VERSION 🛑
-IsVer is currently experiencing instability.
-You can still use it, but there is a possibility that you may encounter errors.
+<b>IsVer is currently experiencing instability.
+You can still use it, but there is a possibility that you may encounter errors.</b>

 # IsVer 🥷